KieranLitschel/KerasSearchCV/README.md

 Whilst tuning hyperparameters in Google Cloud Compute I discovered two problems with using the implementations of RandomSearchCV and GridSearchCV supplied in the Sci-Kit Learn library.
 So I decided to write my own implementations to overcome these problems.

-# Problems with the implementation of searches in Sci-Kit Learn and how my functions overcome them
+# Problems with the implementation of searches in Sci-Kit Learn and how my functions overcomes them

 ## Problem 1: Some neural networks under utilize the GPU